alenpaul36/alenpaul36/README.md

 ### Hey there :)

-- 🌱 I’m currently learning on solving [CTF challenges](https://picoctf.org/)  and Ethical Hacking
+- 🌱 I’m currently learning on solving [CTF challenges](https://picoctf.org/)  and Network +